codingitforward/cicdemoday2021/README.md

 **Megan Demit** is a graduate student at Maryland Institute College of Art studying UX Design.
 This summer, she worked with the City of Boston’s Department of Innovation and Technology’s Digital Team.
 She helped build a cloud-based design system for designers, developers, and partners working on projects for the City of Boston.
 This project built upon previous work the City had done creating a patterns library for UI developers, and will continue to evolve to improve design to development handoffs. | [Presentation](Megan_Demit.pdf)

 **Michelle Liu** is a rising sophomore at Carnegie Mellon University, studying Information Systems and Computer Science.
+This summer, she worked as a software engineering Corps member at the New York City Mayor's Office of the Chief Technology Officer, developing an embeddable feedback module widget that enables user research and feedback processes across NYC agency websites.

 **Miriam Shamash** is a rising junior at Tufts University studying Computer Science & Engineering Psychology.

 **Regina Joy Alcazar** is a recent graduate of Columbia University’s Graduate School of Architecture, Planning, and Preservation where she studied Urban Planning.
 This summer, she worked on a project that addresses the ongoing eviction crisis in the City of Los Angeles by evaluating the effectiveness of the early financial distribution of the COVID-19 Emergency Rental Assistance Program (ERAP) to provide policy and data analysis recommendations for future program implementation.
 As of August 2021, the preliminary evaluation of the allocation of ERAP funds, designed a framework for understanding who accessed the application to apply for rental assistance, and identify neighborhoods where ERAP relief was still needed.

-**Renoj Varghese** is a recent graduate of the University of Connecticut where he studied Digital Media & Design.  | [Presentation](Megan_Demit.pdf)
+**Renoj Varghese** is a recent graduate of the University of Connecticut where he studied Digital Media & Design.
+This summer, designed digital and print products to communicate transportation policy to land developers and consultants at the City of Boston’s Department of Innovation and Technology.
+He created and tested a prototype that allowed land developers and consultants to submit their strategies to meet Boston’s transportation standards.

 **Rudransh Dikshit** is a rising junior at Texas A&M University studying Computer Science.